 It was important for the Steering Committee to identify certain characteristics of the participating group in order to give proper weight to the feedback received.
-First, each participant was asked if they lived within the Zone service area, their years of residence, and whether or not they owned or rented their home.
+First, since all participants were residents of the Zone 7 Service area, they were asked about their years of residence, and whether they owned or rented their home.
 With regards to years of residence, the assumption was made that those who had lived in the Zone service area over a long period of time would have a better understanding of the hazards that have affected the region historically.
 The Steering Committee assumed homeowners would take more interest in their community than renters due to higher personal investment in the long-term stability and functionality of the region.
-Survey results demonstrated the majority of participating residents had lived in the area for less than 15 years.
-Additionally, almost 75% percent had not experienced a disaster event.
-In contrast, the survey group included responses from individuals that had lived in the area more than 60 years and more than a quarter of the survey groups had experienced a disaster during their residency.
+Survey results demonstrated the majority of participating residents had lived in the area for more than 10 years.
+Additionally, almost 70% percent had not experienced a disaster event in the last 5 years.